Family Peer Support

-AMI-Quebec offers information and support to caregiving families who go to the Emergency room of the Douglas Institute or the Jewish General Hospital with a relative or friend in crisis.
+AMI-Quebec offers information and support to caregivers of a loved one struggling with mental health issues.
+One way that we do this is by providing a family peer support worker to families who use the healthcare services of the territory of the CIUSSS Centre-Ouest-de-l’Île-de-Montréal (CCOMTL).
 A family peer support worker with caregiving experience meets one on one with families.
-Their role is to listen and support caregiving families going through a time of crisis.
-Depending on the needs of the caregivers, they may share coping skills or orient them toward additional useful resources in their community.
-Based on their own experience and on their knowledge of the hospital organization they can also provide information about the hospital treatment units, the role of an emergency unit, privacy laws, rights of patients, and court order procedures.
+Their role is to support and to listen to caregiving families going through various challenges while navigating the healthcare system.
+Depending on the needs of the caregivers, the family peer support worker will share coping skills and additional useful resources in their community.
+Based on their own experience and on their knowledge of the healthcare system they can also provide information about the hospital treatment units, the role of an emergency unit, the various teams and departments of the CLSC and their roles, privacy laws, rights of patients, and court order procedures.

-Peer Support in the ER is a project piloted by AMI-Quebec in partnership with the Douglas Mental Health University Institute and the Jewish General Hospital.
+Family Peer Support in the community of the CCOMTL is a project developed by AMI-Quebec in partnership with the Jewish General Hospital.

 What an interesting time in history to be starting such an important and complex position.
 Ironically, I am fighting to provide mental health services to caregivers of those supporting a loved one with a mental illness, all whilst trying to maintain my mental health in this pandemic.
 I am now a few months into my new job as family peer support worker at AMI-Québec.
 I have yet to meet all my colleagues in person…I wonder when that will be.